Camp Serene Rock Climbing

 The down-climb is on the east side, and involves 5.3, low angle corner and tree.

 Climbing Season For the Gold Bar Boulders area.

 Weather station 3.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Camp Serene:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Camp Serene: